Planning a UK adventure and researching the best places to visit in England? Wondering where to find the most beautiful places in England?

-If you’re planning on visiting England, but you aren’t sure where to go and what to add to your bucket list, this post will take you through all the best places to visit in England.
+If you’re planning on visiting England, but you aren’t sure where to go and what to add to your bucket list, this post will take you through all the best and most beautiful places to visit in England.

-Here are the 28 best places to visit in England…
+Here are the 28 best and most beautiful places to visit in England…

 2. The New Forest